 bar / diner, opened 1937

-A large Grade 2 listed building close to the railway bridge over the Norwich road.
+A large Grade II listed building close to the railway bridge over the Norwich road.
+Offers two cask beers on hand pump, and karaoke, disco, live music and various pub games.

 Facilities